Pad printing

-Pad printing (also called tampography) is a printing process that can transfer a 2-D image onto a 3-D object (e.g., a ceramic pottery).
+Pad printing (also called tampography) is a printing process that can transfer a 2-D image onto a 3-D object (e.g., pottery).
 This is accomplished using an indirect offset (gravure) printing process that involves an image being transferred from the cliché via a silicone pad onto a substrate.
 Pad printing is used for printing on otherwise difficult to print on products in many industries including medical, automotive, promotional, apparel, and electronic objects, as well as appliances, sports equipment and toys.
 It can also be used to deposit functional materials such as conductive inks, adhesives, dyes and lubricants.

 Physical changes within the ink film both on the cliché and on the pad allow it to leave the etched image area in favor of adhering to the pad, and to subsequently release from the pad in favor of adhering to the substrate.

 The unique properties of the silicone pad enable it to pick the image up from a flat plane and transfer it to a variety of surfaces, such as flat, cylindrical, spherical, compound angles, textures, concave, or convex surfaces.

 History

 While crude forms of pad printing have existed for centuries, it was not until the twentieth century that the technology became suitable for widespread use.

+The Murray Curvex printing process, introduced in the late 1940s and early 1950s by the British firm Malkin Tile Works in collaboration with engineers like G.L.
+Murray, revolutionized the ceramic industry by automating the decoration of curved surfaces.
+Before this innovation, complex patterns on dinnerware were largely applied by hand or via labor-intensive tissue-transfer methods.
+The process utilized a soft, pliable gelatin or silicone "bomb" (a rounded pad) that would pick up ceramic ink from an engraved flat plate and then compress it onto the irregular surface of a plate, bowl, or cup.

+This development was a critical precursor to modern pad printing (tampography), allowing for high-speed, consistent production that significantly reduced labor costs while maintaining intricate detail.
+By the mid-20th century, the Murray Curvex machine became a staple in the Staffordshire Potteries, enabling manufacturers like Wedgwood and Johnson Brothers to meet the booming global demand for decorated earthenware.

-First gaining a foothold in the watch-making industry following World War II, developments in the late 1960s and early 1970s, such as silicone pads and more advanced equipment, made the printing method far more practical.
+An early application was first gaining in the watch-making industry following World War II, developments in the late 1960s and early 1970s, such as silicone pads and more advanced equipment, made the printing method far more practical.
 The ability to print on formerly unprintable surfaces caught the imaginations of engineers and designers, and as a result pad printing exploded into the mass production marketplace.

-Today, pad printing is a well established technology covering a wide spectrum of industries and applications.